LegumeFederation/cvitjs/README.md

 The steps for setting up a GCViT instance consists of downloading and installing the application, configuring the server, and data preparation.
 The GCViT repository includes example data from soybean consisting of these files: SNP data is in `assets/SoySNP50k_TestFile_named.vcf,` the backbone chromosomes are defined in `ui/cvit_assets/data/soySnp/gm_backbone.gff,` and the CViTjs image is configured with `ui/cvit_assets/data/soySnp/soySnp.conf.`

+Before beginning configuration, if you plan on using the ui initialize the [CViTjs](https://github.com/LegumeFederation/cvitjs/tree/preact/buildalt) git submodule using `git submodule update --init`.
+This will grab the required repository for generating images.

 #### Configuring the Service
 No matter which method you intend to run GCViT, configuration of the Go backend service is the same.
 The default configuration file is `config/assetsconfig.yaml` and it has the following format: